Summer Course Fees and Information

 Classes generally meet for lecture and discussion in the mornings and lab or field work in the afternoons.
 Class schedules vary, and while most course obligations occur Monday through Friday, instructors may schedule activities for any day or time during the session.
 Field courses can be physically demanding.
 Participants should be willing to embrace long hours out of doors in sometimes rugged environments, and in all weather conditions.

 All payments of tuition and room and board must be made before the start of your class.
 You will receive information on how to pay through the Summer Session office.
+Purchase of text books and/or other course material (eg. lab supplies) may be required.

 UVA Summer Session defines tuition refunding and course dropping procedures and regulations.
 Refunds for Station fees (room and board only) can be made for cancelations made before 10:30 a.m. the day prior to departure.